-Most bird and amphibian data have been entered and quality assured; some data entry remains and will be completed later this autumn.
+Most bird and anuran data have been entered and quality assured; some data entry remains and will be completed later this fall.
 All fish, vegetation, and field-collected water quality data have been compiled, entered into the database, and quality assured.
-Most macroinvertebrate samples collected by the Windsor team have been examined, identified to the family level, entered into the database, and the identifications quality checked according to QAPP protocols.
+Many of the macroinvertebrate samples collected by the Windsor team have been examined, identified to the family level, entered into the database, and the identifications quality checked according to QAPP protocols.
 Identification of invertebrate samples from the Lake Ontario sites sampled by CWS will begin shortly.
-We have received, entered and Quality Assured laboratory analyses of water quality data from all but 2 sites.
+We have received, entered and quality assured laboratory analyses of water quality data from most sites, but are waiting for records from 8 locations sampled at the end of the summer.